Shalulu94/Feb24-T1A3-Terminal-App/README.md

 Below I discuss some of the key features within this application.

-### Character and Opponent Creation:
+### Character Creation and Player attributes:

 My game allows for users to create their own 'fighter' and their choices determine the starting attributes for their fighter.
-Here I wanted to create a sense of impact to a players decision making so depending on the fighting style that a player chooses, their overall base stats would be different, slightly in favour of their desired choice.
+In order to create some impact on the player's decision, I have allocated different base stats to a players fighter depending on their chosen 'fighting style'.
+This adds a bit of weight behind their decision and adds some replayability to my game as player's can challenge themselves by replaying the game using a different fighting style.

-Here I use a Class function to automatically store player's inputs and within the class itself I have IF statements to determine their starting stats based on their choice of fighter style.
-While the player only inputs 4 arguments within the Class (first name, last name, nickname and fight style) there are over 10 different attributes saved within the class which are applied to the player's fighter.
-Some of these attributes are applied variables to make it easier to call upon when writing code within other modules.
+To create this feature I have used a Class to automatically store player's inputs and within the class itself I have IF statements to determine their starting stats based on their choice of fighter style.
+While the player only inputs 4 arguments when calling the Class (first name, last name, nickname and fight style) there are over 10 different attributes saved within the class which are applied to the player's fighter.

-One example would be another separate function for 'character details' which can be called upon within several menu's of the game.
-This will provide a quick snapshot a player's fighter details whenever required.
-It utilises the variables defined in the Class function to display information quickly.
+A second function was also created to allow users to check their fighter's stats from any menu.
+As fighter stats change throughout the game, I needed to ensure the function was always calling the latest player attributes.

 A second class has also been created for CPU fighter creation.
-This is a much simpler version of the player creation class as it does not require any inputs from user, but instead has self_defined attributes and allowed me to create multiple opponents via directly entering their attributes within the class arguments.
+This is a much simpler version of the player creation class as it does not require any inputs from user, but instead has self_defined attributes and allowed me to create multiple opponents almost instantly.
 After creating the class I was able to create a new CPU opponent with a single line of code.

-Given we're taking a specific input from the player and applying IF statements to their argument, I've also needed to ensure error capturing is included in the Class for smooth operation.
+This is evident in my opponents.py module

+Below is flowchart for the logic flow for character creation and screenshots of the character creation menu, character details menu as well as opponents menu.

 **Insert Flow chart for character creation**

+**Insert game screenshots**